1j01/diverge/README.md

 <!-- (Subverting demonstration of those phrases by reversing the demonstrations) -->

-Arbitrary writing constraints and softer nudges can make for interesting instruments of creativity.
+Arbitrary writing constraints and softer nudges can be interesting instruments of creativity.

 Evaluators can be combined and weighted.